The Hibakusha Testimonies

 “Her nurse uniform was completely drenched in blood, it was as if someone had poured a bucket of blood over her”

-The art installation will be shown for the first time in Brussels and Oslo in April 2024.
+The art installation was screened for the first time in Brussels and Oslo in April 2024.
 In addition to black and white portraits, it consists of a 12 minute film in 16:9 format.

 Please send me an inquiery if your institution want to exhibit the installation.